platformsh/platformsh-docs/reference/routes-yaml.md

 * `redirects` controls [redirect rules](redirects.html) associated with the route.

 > **note** for the moment the upstream is always of this form, ending with
-> ":php" in the  future Platform.sh will support multiple endpoints per
+> ":http" in the  future Platform.sh will support multiple endpoints per
 > application.

 ## Routes examples